Claiming depreciation on your property is one of the most critical steps in an investor’s journey. And it’s the only deduction that can be subjective.

-For starters – let’s put this issue in perspective, you have just paid hundreds of thousands of dollars for a property – do you want to save a couple of hundred tax-deductible dollars on the ONLY tax break available to you that can be open to interpretation and skill?
+Let’s put this issue in perspective; you have just paid hundreds of thousands of dollars for a property – do you want to save a couple of hundred tax-deductible dollars on the ONLY tax break available to you that can be open to interpretation and skill?

 The laws have changed frequently over the years, and each building is unique, so it pays to get expert advice.